 LEARNING FROM REALITY

-Home to the world’sworst weather, Mt.
-Washington isn’t the tallest mountain (standing only 6,289 feet high) but it is at the center of converging weather patterns that deliver record high winds, unpredictable precipitation and limited visibility.
-Mount Washington’s conditions make it a perfect proving ground for testing outdoor clothing and gear that manufacturers regularly see on climbs around the world.
-In the book, Not Without Peril, the author documents the recorded fatalities that occurred on Mt.
-Washington in a period over 150 years in the mountain’s history.
-Weather aside, the peril of many climbers and enthusiastic outdoorsman are attributed to not only atmospheric conditions but man-made as well.
-Examining the true stories of emergencies on Mount Washington and the other peaks in the Presidential range, it becomes apparent what separates survivors from victims.
-In most cases, the success stories involve larger climbing parties with the means and training to access advanced help.
-Awareness of and preparedness for potential accidents is part of the surviving equation.
 In more tragic history, climbing during high threat avalanche season and disregarding advice to carry avalanche beacons or backcountry snow shovels leads to disaster.
 The cases of exposure when falling into a small creek or losing bearings in a whiteout are vivid reminders of how easily nature can take over in the personal narrative.
-Documented deaths by accidental fall, gear failure or avalanche outline the very real safety concerns overshadowed by flashy equipment and adrenaline culture.
-Tragic, preventable, shocking, however defined, the actual cases of danger experienced while mountaineering should never be disregarded.
+Documented deaths by accidental fall, gear failure or avalanche outline the very real safety concerns overshadowed by flashy equipment and the adrenaline culture.
+Tragic, preventable, shocking, however defined, the actual causes of danger experienced while mountaineering should never be disregarded.
 The knowledge we have today was learned the hard way and others gave their lives involuntarily for future adventure seekers to avoid the mistakes they made.
 As outdoorsmen, we owe it to the memory of those who came before us and to ourselves to learn from reality.
 Before venturing out, take the time to learn the local history and how you can avoid becoming another chapter in a mountain’s story.

 Top Recommendations for Gear

-Koflach Degre Boots (koflach.com): Mountaineering boots are not normal builts.
-Overbuilt uppers, reinforced soles and stiff heel cups prevent ankle rolling, foot fatigue and bruises under weight of heavy pack.
+Koflach Degre Boots (koflach.com): Mountaineering boots are not normal boots.
+Overbuilt uppers, reinforced soles and stiff heel cups prevent ankle rolling, foot fatigue and bruises under the weight of heavy packs.
 Leather or plastic are two options and both should have provisions for mounting traverse crampons with the latter being suited for vertical ice climbing crampons.

 Petzl Adjama Harness (petzl.com): An unobtrusive harness is a must for traveling long distance over terrain where tying in is a requirement.
 A basic webbing harness will do for occasional use but seasoned climbers know to use a padded climbing sit harness.
 Gear loops allow for carrying belay/rappel devices, mechanical ascenders and other tools.